-- Exact Words: Tyrion uses them to get around some of Tywin's more inconvenient orders.
+- Tyrion uses them to get around one of Tywin's more inconvenient orders.

-- Mirri Maz Duur said she would save Drogo's life but only bringing him back in a comatose state.
+- Mirri Maz Duur said she would save Drogo's life, only to bring him back in a comatose state.

 - Fat Bastard: Hot Pie, a chubby child who tries to bully Arya.